 The difference is they don’t suffer from them.
 They manage their nervous energy to benefit their presentation.
 So when they are giving presentations all that energy is channelled into the task of presenting.

 You can do the same with this presenting tip.

 Giving Presentations Better

-Tell yourself that you are the best presenter; that you are the speaker your audience wants to listen to; that only you can deliver your presentation.
-Anxious moments can be overcome by positive thinking.
+Tell yourself that you are the best presenter.
+Tell yourself that you are the speaker your audience wants to listen to.
+Remind yourself that only you can deliver your presentation.
+You can always overcome anxious moments by your own positive thinking.

 And then before the presentation, aim to get your breathing under control.
 Take long deep breaths and exhale slowly.
-Perform these exercises several times before you are ready to present. and when you are presenting, don't rush.
+Perform these exercises several times before you are ready to present.
+And when you are giving presentations, don’t rush.
 Maintain a strong flow to your presentation with plenty of pauses.
 Your breathing will be the better for it.

 You shouldn’t be afraid of nerves before your presentation.
 Aim to manage them with:

-You can learn more skills and techniques when you join a public presentation training course at one of more than 40 training centres in the UK.
+You can learn more skills and techniques about giving presentations when you join a presentation training course at one of more than 40 training centres in the UK.

 “When a sermon at length comes to an end, people rise and praise God, and they feel the same way after many other speeches.